-An offense relating to commercial bribery, counterfeiting, forgery, or trafficking in vehicle with altered ID number under INA §101(a)(43)(R)
+An offense relating to commercial bribery, counterfeiting, forgery, or trafficking in the vehicle with an altered ID number under INA §101(a)(43)(R)

 The term of imprisonment must be more than one year.
 It includes the following crimes:

-- Forgery: the definition includes a) false or making material alterations ; b) with intent to defraud, and c) of a writing, if genuine, might be of legal efficacy or the foundation of legal liability.
+- Forgery: the definition includes a) false or making material alterations; b) with intent to defraud, and c) of writing, if genuine, might be of legal efficacy or the foundation of legal liability.
 Alvarez v.
 Lynch, 828 F.3d 288 (4th Cir.
 2016).